 The Collections Centre

-Now, depending on the level of your inner geek, there's also a further warehouse of over 300 cars not in the main museum, along with the collection of the Jaguar Heritage Trust.
+Now, depending on the level of your inner geek, there's also a warehouse with over 300 cars not in the main museum, along with the Jaguar Heritage Trust collection.
 You can even peek down on mechanics working in the Restoration Workshop.

 Looking down from the first floor to the Restoration Workshop of the Collections Centre in a separate building from the main museum.
 Here Three cars from different periods are being restored to their former glory.